tauhidcp/cordova-plugin-simple-http-request/README.md

 # cordova-plugin-simple-http-request

-cordova plugin to execute http request like get, post and upload file to server.
+cordova plugin to execute http request like get, post, upload file to server and download file from server through HTTP.
 Basically, this plugin implemented from Ajax to allow HTTP Request from cordova application.
-This plugin is pure JavaScript and is specific to simple needs. for complex needs you may use another plugin
+This plugin is specific to simple needs. for complex needs you may use another plugin

 ### Tested on: